Livia020799/SDS2/README.md

 # Statistical Methods in Data Science & Laboratory II
-This repository hosts the final project (***`SDS2_final_prohject---JAGS`***) for Statistical Methods in Data Science & Laboratory II exam, held by Professor Luca Tradella, as part of the Master’s degree in Data Science at Sapienza University of Rome.
+This repository hosts the final project (***`SDS2_final_project - JAGS`***) for Statistical Methods in Data Science & Laboratory II exam, held by Professor Luca Tradella, as part of the Master’s degree in Data Science at Sapienza University of Rome.

 -------------------------------------------------------------------------------------------------------------------------------------